northpointgis/Simple-Python-Applications-Workshop/Exercise 3.md

 ```

 These three components form our simple UI.
 Notice the `command` attribute on the button.
-Well, the following method ties it all together
+Well, the following method ties it all together:
 ```python
 def open_file(self):